Tahleel1611/F1-Dashboard/README.md

 ## Usage

 Use the sidebar controls to switch drivers, select sessions, and tune strategy assumptions.
 Set `F1_DATA_MODE=OFFLINE` for deterministic demo data or `LIVE` to request FastF1-backed telemetry.

+The live canvas first tries `ws://localhost:8000/ws/telemetry` and falls back to synthetic packets if the backend stream is unavailable.

 ## Contributing